blacklanternsecurity/bbot/docs/scanning/presets.md

 bbot -t www.evilcorp.com -p spider -c web.spider_distance=10
 ```

-You can also build on the default presets, or create your own.
+You can build on the default presets, or create your own.
 Here's an example of a custom preset that builds on `subdomain-enum`:

 ```yaml title="my_subdomains.yml"
 description: Do a subdomain enumeration + basic web scan + nuclei